WE ARE OPEN FOR THE 2025 SEASON

 2,500-8,000 Scoville units.

-Another NuMex Heritage pepper, Big Jim produces record breaking mammoth pods which can reach 1' long.
+Another NuMex Heritage pepper, Big Jim is a hatch variety that produces record breaking mammoth pods which can reach 1' long.
 The perfect pepper for chiles rellenos, grilling, or stuffing.
-Seeds and info from Baker Creek.

 2,500-8,000 Scoville units.